Date: 5 November 2020

-Western Australia has recorded five months with no community transmission of COVID-19.
+Western Australia has recorded over six months with no community transmission of COVID-19.

 The last time community spread of the virus was detected was on 11 April.
 Since then, while WA has recorded cases of the virus, all have either involved known close contacts of other cases or returned travellers from overseas.

 We do not have a firm date on when WA will lift restrictions on its borders.
 As such WA continues with hard borders and strict policies to help stop the spread of COVID-19.